actix/actix-website/content/docs/url-dispatch.md

 * Double slashes are replaced by one.

 The handler returns as soon as it finds a path that resolves correctly.
-The order if all enable is 1) merge, 2) both merge and append and 3) append.
+The order of normalization conditions, if all are enabled, is 1) merge, 2) both merge and append and 3) append.
 If the path resolves with at least one of those conditions, it will redirect to the new path.